 Upon arriving on campus, first-year students join The Martha Rivers Ingram Commons, a living-learning residential community comprised of 10 houses, The Commons Center, and the dean of The Commons' house.
 This innovative approach to college life offers faculty and students more opportunities to share ideas with each other and with many of the world–renowned guests Vanderbilt attracts each year.

 After freshman year, students have many living options available on campus, including traditional dorm living, living/learning communities, and apartment style living.
 Architecture styles range from historic/traditional to modern and all residences provide students with wireless access and an array of other amenities.

-In the summer of 2012, the university demolished the six dormitories known as Kissam Quadrangle and broke ground on two residential colleges set to open in August 2014.
-Warren and Moore Colleges will each house approximately 330 upperclass students - a mixture of sophomores, juniors and seniors - and be led by a faculty director and two graduate students in residence.
-Each college will be organized into two halls in order to create unique neighborhoods within the larger college communities that will foster a variety of student-led opportunities for engagement, enrichment and leadership.
+Warren and Moore Colleges, Vanderbilt's newest residence halls, each house approximately 330 of sophomores, juniors and seniors.
+They are led by a faculty director and two graduate students in residence.
+Each college is organized into two halls in order to create unique neighborhoods within the larger college communities that foster a variety of student-led opportunities for engagement, enrichment and leadership.

 When it comes to dining on campus, there are plenty of choices.
 Rand Dining Center and The Commons Center serve as campus' main dining facilities, but many other options are available that honor VU Meal Plans.
 Students can choose from a wide variety of restaurants, both on campus and immediately off campus.
 Grab something on the go or sit down for a relaxing meal with friends at any number of locations, including Carmichael Towers, Varsity Marketplace, Grins Vegetarian Café, Stonehenge, and Nectar, our natural food store.
 Off campus, many local restaurants participate in the Taste of Nashville program, which allows students to pay for meals with their Commodore Cards.